shashiirk/html-css-projects/hotel-website/README.md

 # hotel-website
-This is a sample hotel website.
+This is a sample hotel website with responsive design.
 It includes multiple web pages.
 Home page, About page and a Contact page.